 One solution to overcoming the specialist shortage is to increase the breadth of capabilities maintained by PCPs.

 To do so, PCPs must embrace tools that extend their clinical domain without delegating patient care to specialists, essentially becoming “Super PCPs.”
-This expansion of capabilities is consistent with the evolution of the Patient-Centered Medical Home (PCMH) model of care that strengthens relationships between patients and their clinical care teams.
+This expansion of capabilities is consistent with the evolution of the Patient-Centered Medical Home (PCMH) model of quality primary care that strengthens relationships between patients and their clinical care teams.

 In line with PCMH principles, the ability of PCPs to grow their medical reach supports the reduction of care fragmentation associated with higher costs, lower quality, and higher rates of preventable hospitalizations.
 More integrated care can help patients avoid costly complications and produce better outcomes.